Credits & Thanks

 The Redirect module redirects visitors from old URLs to new URLs.
 When you move a piece of content to another section of your site or inadvertently change the URL, this module can really help.

-The Redirect module creates 301 redirects from old URLs to new URLs on your website.
-301 redirects help your SEO by making sure that any URL that ranks in Google will still resolve when a visitor arrives.
+The Redirect module creates 301 redirects which help your SEO by making sure that any URL that ranks in Google will still resolve when a visitor arrives.
 If you don’t install this module, you will have to regularly look for any URLs that have changed and fix them.

-This module highlights the power of Drupal, automating what used to be an arduous and ongoing SEO chore.
+This module highlights the power of Drupal, automating what was once an arduous and ongoing SEO chore.
 Thanks to the power of Drupal and the Redirect module, fixing links is a much less frequently needed task.

 Install and Enable the Redirect Module